List of Ninjago characters: Nya

+Sculpture of Nya at Legoland California displaying her hydrokinetic powers.

-Nya (voiced by Kelly Metzger) is the light blue ninja, Elemental Master of Water and the original Samurai X. She frequently wields a spear.
+Nya (voiced by Kelly Metzger) is the Light Blue Ninja, Elemental Master of Water and the original Samurai X. She frequently wields a spear.
 In early seasons she wears red as Samurai X. Since the release of The Lego Ninjago Movie, she has primarily been depicted in gunmetal grey.
 Her elemental power grants her limited hydrokinesis.
-Although she is not an original member of the ninja team, Nya joins when her skills as the Elemental Master of Water are needed to defeat the ghosts and the Preeminent in Season 5.
+Although she is not an original member of the ninja team, Nya joins when her skills as the Light Blue Ninja and Elemental Master of Water are needed to defeat the ghosts and the Preeminent in Season 5.
 Tough and determined, she refuses to let anyone tell her what to do.
 Though she can sometimes be stubborn, Nya cares about her friends and family, often making the mature decisions in the group and serving as emotional support.
 As a skilled mechanic, she often constructs vehicles for the other ninja.
-Nya is Kai's younger sister and the daughter of Ray and Maya.
+Nya is Kai's younger sister, girlfriend/Yang of Jay and the daughter of Ray and Maya.